glyfish/glyfish.github.io/_drafts/discrete_cross_correlation_theorem.md

 \end{pmatrix}\ \ \ \ \ \ (13)
 {% endkatex %}

+The result is the same as determined by `cross_correlate_sum`.

+Now that an expectation of a result is established it can be compared with the a calculation using using the Cross Correlation Theorem from equation {% katex %}10{% endkatex %}
+where {% katex %}f{% endkatex %} and {% katex %}g{% endkatex %} are represented by Discrete Fourier Series.
+It was previously shown that the Fourier representation are simplicity periodic, see equation {% katex %}(10){% endkatex %}.
+It follows that the time lag shifts of
+{% katex %}g_{n+t}{% endkatex %} will by cyclic as shown in the calculation table below.

 | {% katex %}n{% endkatex %}      |  0  |  1  |  2  |  3  |
 | :---: | :---:  | :---:  | :---: | :---: |
 | {% katex %}f_{n}{% endkatex %}  |  8  |  4  |  8  |  0  |